Jeff Ragsdale

 Jeff, One Lonely Guy was selected by Dave Eggers for inclusion in The Best American Nonrequired Reading 2012, and it was a GQ 2012 "Book of the Year".

 Early life

 Ragsdale was born in Bellingham, Washington.
-He is the second of two children born to a Roman Catholic mother, Dolores, and father, Milton.
+He was the second of two children born to a Roman Catholic mother, Dolores, and father, Milton.
 His father was of Czechoslovakian (paternal) and German (maternal) descent, while his mother was of Irish and German descent.
 His parents operated a real estate developing business in Whatcom County.
 As a child he won the Presidential Physical Fitness Award, signed by Ronald Reagan.
 Ragsdale attended Sehome High School and starred on the school's basketball team.
 During high school he lived with actor Jim Caviezel and his family for a period.
 Ragsdale was friends with actress Hilary Swank at Sehome High School.
 In 2000 Ragsdale received a Bachelor's degree in English from the University of Washington.
 He studied in the Columbia University MFA Writing Program in 2000.
 In 2001 and 2002 Ragsdale lived in Guadalajara, Mexico City, and San José del Cabo.